Japanese spacecraft drops device to land on asteroid

-TOKYO (AP) — A Japanese spacecraft has dropped a German-French observation device to land on an asteroid as part of a research effort intended to find clues to the origin of the solar system.
+TOKYO (AP) — A Japanese spacecraft has dropped a German-French observation device to land on an asteroid as part of a research effort that could find clues to the origin of the solar system.

-The Japan Space Exploration Agency said Wednesday that the Mobile Asteroid Surface Scout, or MASCOT, lander was released from the unmanned spacecraft Hayabusa2 and headed to the asteroid Ryugu.
+The Japan Space Exploration Agency, or JAXA, said Wednesday that the Mobile Asteroid Surface Scout, or MASCOT, was released from the unmanned spacecraft Hayabusa2 and headed to the asteroid Ryugu.

-The spacecraft went as close as 50 meters (160 feet) to the asteroid’s surface to release the box-shaped lander.
+The spacecraft went as close as about 50 meters (160 feet) to the asteroid’s surface to release the box-shaped lander.
 Hayabusa2 has been stationed near the asteroid since June after traveling 280 million kilometers (170 million miles) from Earth.

-The lander’s deployment follows the successful landing last month of two MINERVA-II1 jumping observation rovers.
+About an hour after the separation, JAXA said it had received signals from MASCOT, an indication of its safe landing.

 Most Read Nation & World Stories